The drag and drop actions

 more visible when moved.

-We are going to define an Alpine.js
+We are going to define an Alpine.js component using the

 x-data